Dissatisfaction with organic waste bins: smells and wetness are a burden on Olching's citizens!

 Did you know that from May 1, 2025, organic waste may contain a maximum of three percent foreign substances and waste disposal companies may only process organic waste with a maximum of one percent plastics?
 This makes separate collection and careful separation of waste all the more important for consumers!

 The collected organic waste is not only important for waste disposal, but also for the production of humus and biogas.
-According to the Federal Environment Agency, waste is composted or fermented in special facilities.
-In 2022, around 15.75 million tons of biogenic waste were treated organically in Germany.
-This shows how important the separate collection is for recycling organic substances and nutrients.
+According to the Federal Environment Agency, the waste is composted or fermented in special plants.
+In 2022, around 15.75 million tons of biogenic waste were treated biologically in Germany.
+This shows how important separate collection is for the recycling of organic substances and nutrients.

-The fees set by the municipalities and the frequent empties are crucial for the use of the biotons.
-In Germany, it is also stipulated that municipalities can decide to connect so that the use of the bio bin becomes mandatory.
-The circular economy law obliges to include and use organic waste and thus lay the foundation for environmentally friendly waste management.
+The fees set by the municipalities and the frequent emptying are crucial for the use of organic waste bins.
+In Germany it is also stipulated that municipalities can decide to compulsory connection, so that the use of organic waste bins becomes mandatory.
+The Circular Economy Act requires the separate collection and recycling of organic waste and thus lays the foundation for environmentally friendly waste management.

-Overall, it remains to be hoped that the new biotons in Fürstenfeldbruck will soon grow out of teething problems and that users can benefit from the advantages of environmentally friendly waste disposal - there is certainly still a lot of potential on the street!
+Overall, it remains to be hoped that the new organic waste bins in Fürstenfeldbruck will soon outgrow their teething problems and that users can benefit from the advantages of environmentally friendly waste disposal - there is certainly still a lot of potential on the road!